Vinifera-Developers/Vinifera/README.md

 # Community
-You can discuss the development and progress of this project on the **C&C Modding Haven** [Discord server](<https://discord.gg/sZeMzz6qVg>) at the **`#vinifera-chat`** channel.
+You can discuss the development and progress of this project on the **C&C Modding Haven** [Discord server](https://discord.gg/sZeMzz6qVg) at the **`#vinifera-chat`** channel.

 # Downloading Vinifera
-### Nightly
+### Nightly Builds

-Every day, an automated build of the `develop` branch is uploaded.
-These builds contain all the latest merged features, but are not yet considered stable for release.
-These builds are to help provide an insight to what the next release will contain and should only be used for active playtesting purposes **only**.
+An automated build of the `develop` branch is uploaded daily.
+These Nightly builds include the latest merged features and updates, but they are **not considered stable** and may contain unfinished or experimental functionality.
+They are intended for active playtesting and for previewing upcoming changes — use them at your own risk.

+There are two versions of the Nightly builds available: **Standard** and **Compatibility**.

+- The **Standard** build is provided _as-is_, with no modifications for third-party integration.
+- The **Compatibility** build includes changes to improve compatibility (where possible) with existing community patches.
+This version is also used for integration into the **TS Client**.

-There are two version of the Nightly builds available; **"Standard"** and **"Comptability"**.
-The **Standard** build is _as-is_, where as the **Comptability** build has modifications to ensure compatability _(where possible)_ with existing community patches.
-If you are unsure which version is best for you, you can ask a developer on the **Discord** server.
+If you're unsure which version is right for you, feel free to ask a developer on the **Discord** server.

-You can find the latest Nightly builds [here](<https://nightly.link/Vinifera-Developers/Vinifera/blob/develop/.github/workflows/nightly.yml>).
-Alternatively, you can find the latest build from the most recent commit [here](https://nightly.link/Vinifera-Developers/Vinifera/blob/develop/.github/workflows/push.yml).
+You can find the latest Nightly builds [here](https://nightly.link/Vinifera-Developers/Vinifera/blob/develop/.github/workflows/nightly.yml).
+Alternatively, the latest build from the most recent commit can be found [here](https://nightly.link/Vinifera-Developers/Vinifera/blob/develop/.github/workflows/push.yml).

-### Release
+### Releases

-All release builds are made from the `master` branch.
-Vinifera is currently working towards its first release so there are no releases available yet, but they will be uploaded to [here](<https://github.com/Vinifera-Developers/Vinifera/releases>).
+All official release builds are made from the `master` branch.
+Vinifera is currently working toward its first stable release, so no release builds are available yet.
+Once available, they will be uploaded [here](https://github.com/Vinifera-Developers/Vinifera/releases).

 ### Installing Vinifera